Magnite Inc. (MGNI) Shares Down Despite Recent Market Volatility

 MGNI’s Market Performance

-MGNI’s stock has seen a -8.18% decrease for the week, with a -22.52% drop in the past month and a -19.27% fall in the past quarter.
-The volatility ratio for the week is 3.80%, and the volatility levels for the past 30 days are at 5.94% for Magnite Inc. The simple moving average for the last 20 days is -15.17% for MGNI stock, with a simple moving average of 8.28% for the last 200 days.
+The stock of Magnite Inc. (MGNI) has seen a -16.93% decrease in the past week, with a -27.93% drop in the past month, and a -23.51% fall in the past quarter.
+The volatility ratio for the week is 6.83%, and the volatility levels for the past 30 days are at 6.44% for MGNI.
+The simple moving average for the last 20 days is -24.86% for MGNI stock, with a simple moving average of -9.83% for the last 200 days.

 Analysts’ Opinion of MGNI